gsemet/pythonpep8autoformat/README.md

         "show_command": true
     }

-The first time you'll want to change them use Settings menu: Preferences > Packages Settings > Python PEP8 Autoformat > ...
-Open both "Settings - Default" AND "Settings - User".
-Copy Default settings to User settings, modify User settings to your liking and save.
-By doing this way, your personal settings will be kept safe over plug-in upgrades.
+By editing User settings, your personal liking will be kept safe over plug-in upgrades.

 ## Usage